Note: The Scientific Track is conducted entirely in English.

-- Testing and quality assurance of software and software-intensive systems
+- Testing of software and software-intensive systems

 - Domain specific quality issues such as embedded, medical, automotive systems